AndrewMathas/git-ldiff/readme.rst

   ./git-ldiff --install [directory]   # directory defaults to /Users/andrew/bin This will create two links, git-lpdf and git-ldiff, in the specified directory to the shell script git-ldiff.
 This directory should be in your path.

-The script requires background_ and latexdiff_.
+The script makes use of the backgrounds_ package andlatexdiff_.
+Both of these are available from ctan and are automatically installed with TeXLive.

 Usage for lpdf script
 =====================